 After sustaining a bruised foot by blocking a shot in Saturday night’s game against the Washington Capitals, Sergei Gonchar is listed as day-to-day by the organization and isn’t expected to miss any significant time.
 Even so, that hasn’t stopped some fans from being thrilled at the prospect of Gonchar missing a game or two.

 Of course, these are probably the same jerk-offs who believe that booing veteran defencemen like Gonchar and Filip Kuba will somehow encourage them to perform better.

 Even if you’re not willing to admit that the combination of old age and injuries to his knees have essentially rendered him a power play specialist, at the very least, you should still possess the wherewithal to acknowledge that he still can develop some utility as a potential trade candidate.
 In consequence, it only makes sense to support the guy and make life as easy possible for him in hopes that the Senators can get an asset that can help them win something tangible in the near future.
-In other words, the fact that people boo him or relish the thought of him being hurt for the sake of the team is just plain fucking retarded.
+In other words, the fact that people boo him or relish the thought of him being hurt for the sake of the team is just plain stupid.

 Not surprisingly, according to Sergei Gonchar’s agent and Dany Heatley mouthpiece, JP Barry, Gonchar is “flabbergasted” and upset by the booing that he’s receiving from the Ottawa Senators faithful at Scotiabank Place this season.